Comparison of Unscented Kalman Filter Design for Agricultural Anaerobic Digestion Model: Conclusion

 If run time is critical, the unconstrained variants UKF-SR-$\gamma$, UKF-add-$\gamma$ and UKF-aug-$\gamma$ with reduced sigma point scaling represent competitive alternatives.
 The most convenient implementations might be the augmented unconstrained UKF-aug and UKF-fully-aug, which deliver acceptable estimations at low run times, even for nominal sigma point scaling.

-Lastly, the present study was limited to simulation data and a reduced AD model with linear outputs.
+As a last note, the present study was limited to simulation data and a reduced AD model with linear outputs.
 In future studies, the presented UKFs must therefore be applied to real measurement data and higher-order AD models involving nonlinear output equations such as those proposed by \citep{Weinrich2021b} or \citep{Bernard2001}.